dani-hartley/readme-generator/README.md

   - [Questions](#questions)

   ## Installation
-  npm i
+  undefined

   ## Usage
-  ajsl;kkd
+  undefined

   ## License
-    This application is licensed under the terms of AGPLv3.0 open source license.
+    This application is licensed under the terms of BSDv2-Clause open source license.
-    Please refer to [AGPLv3.0 License] (https://choosealicense.com/licenses/agplv3.0) for the full terms.
+    Please refer to [BSDv2-Clause License] (https://choosealicense.com/licenses/bsdv2-clause) for the full terms.

   ## Contributing
-  jklasj
+  undefined

   ## Tests
-  npm test
+  undefined

   ## Questions
-  If you have any questions, email the developer at <a;jlskdlkj> or visit their [GitHub profile](http://github.com/ljk;sak)
+  If you have any questions, email the developer at <undefined> or visit their [GitHub profile](http://github.com/asdf)